Raymode001/chatgpt_reviews_data_evaluation/README.md

 ### Core Files
 - **`chatgpt_reviews_scraper_notebook.ipynb`**: Main scraping notebook that collects all reviews from Google Play Store and creates a random sample of 10,000 reviews
 - **`exploratory_analysis.ipynb`**: Comprehensive analysis notebook containing all visualizations and insights
+- **`02_exploratory_analysis.ipynb`**: Advanced analysis notebook focusing on pain point analysis, trend analysis, and n-gram analysis,  with different pain points
 - **`chatgpt_reviews_sample.csv`**: Random sample of 10,000 reviews used for analysis
+- **`utils.py`**: Utility module containing helper functions for text preprocessing and analysis used by the notebooks

 ### Images Folder
 - **`images/`**: Contains all generated charts and visualizations from the analysis